-This article describes how to go from a multiple-column table...
+This article explains how to convert a multiple-column table...

 ...to returning only the cells you need.